sarikasurampudi/oml/oml/use-scratchpad/use-scratchpad.md

 ### Estimated Time
 This lab takes about 10 minutes to complete.

+### Objectives
+This lab shows how to use the Scratchpad to run Python, R, SQL and PL/SQL Scripts.

 ### Prerequisites

 * Access to your Oracle Machine Learning Notebooks account